 - Confectioners' sugar and chocolate curls, optional

-- Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper; grease the paper and set aside.
+- Line a greased 15x10x1-in. baking pan with waxed paper; grease the paper and set aside.

 - In a large bowl, beat egg yolks on high speed for 5 minutes or until thick and lemon-colored.
 Gradually beat in 1/3 cup sugar.
-Stir in vanilla.
+Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to yolk mixture and mix well (batter will be very thick).
+Stir in walnuts.